glowkeeper/P3D/docs/labs/week4Session1.md

 _Figure 3: Box collider_

 Press _Play_.
 Now, when you walk near the flower and press _G_ on your keypad, your flower will grow and bloom, as in Figure 4.
-And when you walk away, it will wither away, waiting for you to come near, again.
+And when you walk away, it will wither away, inconsolable because you've left.

 ![](./images/flowerInBloom.png)